viniciusbls9/Cuponeria-Frontend-Challenge/README.md

 - The details page must be a Server Side Rendered Page.
 - Use [Styled Components](https://styled-components.com/) to style your components.
 - Use microinterations like hover styles on images with smooth transitions but without using external libs.
 Be creative but without overcharging the website.
+- Change theme to dark an light with the Context API.

 ## GLHF (Good Luck and Have Fun!)